aromanenko-dev/devsite-assistant/README.md

 ## Overview

 This tool indexes your MDX documentation files and provides an AI-powered Q&A interface that:
-- ✅ Runs completely locally (optional cloud LLM via OpenAI API)
+- ✅ Runs completely locally with Ollama (optional cloud LLM via OpenAI API)
 - ✅ Preserves privacy - your docs never leave your machine
 - ✅ Provides source attribution for every answer
 - ✅ Maintains conversational context across multiple questions